About

 Deep Brain Reorienting

-My practice of DBR and somatic psychotherapy has been further supported by ongoing training in a Body-Mind Centering® Somatic Movement Educator certification program that I commenced in 2019, as well as additional courses, classes, and workshops with Olive Bieringa, Alice Cummins, Sandra Kay Lauffenburger, and Bonnie Bainbridge Cohen.
+My practice of somatic psychotherapy is further informed by ongoing studies in a Body-Mind Centering® (BMC®) Somatic Movement Educator program that I began in 2019.

-Another focus of my professional development in recent years has been building my competencies in LGBTIQA+ affirming and culturally responsive mental health care, as well as small group teaching and relationally oriented supervision.
+An additional focus of my professional development in recent years has been culturally responsive mental health care, alongside small group teaching and relationally-oriented supervision.

 Foundational workshops on the principles of Biodynamic Craniosacral Therapy, and contemplative practices cultivated through yoga, meditation, qigong, ecosomatics, and dance, have also shaped my treatment philosophy and enriched my professional journey.